 The 256-Kbit serial F-RAM requires a 2-byte address for any read or write operation.
 Because the address is only 15 bits, the upper bit which is fed in is ignored by the device.
-Although the upper bit is 'don't care', Cypress recommends that these bits be set to 0s to enable seamless transition to higher memory densities.
+Although this bit is 'don't care', Cypress recommends that this bit be set to '0' to enable seamless transition to higher memory densities.